webignition/bas-spec/docs/identifiers.rst

 Identifiers
 ===========

 An ``identifier`` uniquely identifies an element within a page.
-This may take the form of a:

-- a :doc:`selector </selectors>` (a CSS selector or XPath query) followed by an optional position if matching more than one element
-- page model element reference
+It is either a :doc:`selector </selectors>` or a page model reference.

 ------
 Syntax